latinos/LatinoTrees/AnalysisStep/test/README.md

 7. Run cmssw2latino
 ====

-The script *translate_samples_config.py* can be used on any samples*.py file in AnalysisStep/test/crab/samples/.
-It will create the input file for the cmssw2latino step.
+The script *translate_samples_config.py* can be used on any samples*.py file in AnalysisStep/test/crab/samples/ and it will create the input file for the cmssw2latino step.

     python translate_samples_config.py samples/samples_data_2016_ReReco.py list_data_2016_ReReco.py